 Want more plug-and-play templates?
 Visit our Zapier MCP templates page.

-The key benefit of Zapier MCP is there's no coding involved whatsoever.
-Setup takes just a few clicks, and using it is as simple as chatting with your AI agent like you normally do.
+The key benefit of Zapier MCP is that it meets you where you already work.
+Setup takes just a few clicks, and using it is as simple as chatting with your AI client like you normally do.
 That makes it a great choice if you want to give AI secure access to your tools without coding or asking your IT team to build a custom integration for you.

 What is Zapier SDK?

 The Zapier SDK is a TypeScript package.
-(TypeScript is a programming language, and a package in this context just means a bundle of pre-written code.)
-It gives developers programmatic, code-level access to Zapier's app ecosystem.
+It gives you programmatic, code-level access to Zapier's app ecosystem from inside a code project.
 So instead of prompting AI with a conversation, you write TypeScript that calls Zapier actions directly, makes authenticated API requests, and manages connections, all through Zapier's infrastructure.

 You might be writing that code yourself in a terminal and text editor.
 Or you can do it through an AI coding tool like Cursor or Claude Code—in which case, you can describe what you want conversationally and have the agent write and run the code for you.